v5ma/selfawarenetworks/raynote13.md

 A “tonic” oscillation is already a synchronous or semi-synchronous state, much like a steady wave in a physical system.

-According to the 'New (Fourth or Fifth?)
-Law of Thermodynamics' viewpoint, these rhythmic neurons are in a (relatively) stable local equilibrium—their phases are locked or partially synchronized via continual exchange of electrochemical signals (synaptic, gap junctions, etc.).
+According to the viewpoint of ***Micah's New Law of Thermal Dynamics***, these rhythmic neurons are in a (relatively) stable local equilibrium—their phases are locked or partially synchronized via continual exchange of electrochemical signals (synaptic, gap junctions, etc.).

 Introducing a Phase-Wave Differential